joeycastillo/pycorder/README.md

 You will burn the bootloader over the SWD interface.
 These pins are available as exposed test points on the right side of the back of the board.
 To connect to them, you can solder directly to the pads, or use pogo pins; they are 0.1 inch pitch, so you can make a compatible cable using [a 5x1 wire housing](https://www.adafruit.com/product/3145), [raw jumper wires](https://www.adafruit.com/product/3633) and [some pogo pins](https://www.adafruit.com/product/2429).

 For convenience, a prebuilt bootloader is available in this repository.
-You can burn it bootloader using any SWD debugging tool like a J-Link or Atmel-ICE, but you can also use an Adafruit Trinket or PyRuler and the [Adafruit_DAP](https://github.com/adafruit/Adafruit_DAP) library.
+You can burn the bootloader using any SWD debugging tool like a J-Link or Atmel-ICE, but you can also use an [Adafruit Trinket M0](https://www.adafruit.com/product/3500) or [PyRuler](https://www.adafruit.com/product/4319) and the [Adafruit_DAP](https://github.com/adafruit/Adafruit_DAP) library.

 You can also build the bootloader from scratch by copying the `bootloader/pycorder_m4` directory to the `boards` directory of [uf2-samdx1](https://github.com/adafruit/uf2-samdx1) and typing `make BOARD=pycorder_m4`.